With more people looking for natural ways to treat a variety of physical and mental health issues, kratom is becoming more popular all the time.

 As of yet, this drug is not FDA approved, but it also is not considered to be illegal in most states.
 Kratom is a tropical evergreen tree, native to various parts of Southeast Asia, including Thailand, Malaysia, Papua New Guinea, and Indonesia.
 The leaves of this tree can be eaten, smoked, made into capsules or tablets, and made into tea.

 These various forms of the drug are used to treat pain, withdrawal from opiates, anxiety, and depression, and are used as mild forms of stimulants.
-But, there are some downsides to using kratom, one of which we are going to discuss in this article.
+But, there are some side effects to using kratom, one of which we are going to discuss in this article.

 Does Kratom Cause Nausea?